-Legal Equality Risks Associated with the Implementation of the Proposed Terms and ConditionsAs part of the equality analysis, there are a number of legal equality risks that need to be considered prior to approval.
+As part of the equality analysis, there are a number of legal equality risks that need to be considered prior to approval.
 These are specifically associated with challenges from employees rather than the wider Community and associated challenges regarding consultation.

-Risk Area / Issue Scale of Risk Level of Risk 1 to 5 (1 is lowest - 6 is highest) The Council currently has a number of methods of calculating a days' Scope could be applied to all former weekly paid employees.
-Likelihood of claims limited pay.
-As part of the proposal for the three days unpaid leave, savings have been identified on a 1/5 th .
-Those employees who are currently paid on a 1/7 th basis could raise an unlawful deduction of wages challenge.
-In 2006 as part of the Single Status Agreement, pay was converted to monthly pay and the notice period was converted to a month but the apportionment of salaries was not addressed.
-There are approximately 700 employees in Risk Level 3 It is anticipated that there will be an agreement to harmonise the former manual roles. calculation of a days' pay as part of the proposal Linked with the above issue is the risk of schools not adopting a change in the calculation of a days' pay causing a disparately and potential claim between
+Risk Area / Issue Scale of Risk Level of Risk 1 to 5 (1 is lowest - 6 is highest) The Council currently has a number of methods of Scope could be applied to all former weekly paid Likelihood of claims limited calculating a days' pay.
+As part of the proposal for the three days unpaid leave, employees.
+In 2006 as part of the Single Status Agreement, pay was Risk Level 3